4 ways to ensure share market value of your company does not drop

 1. Reduce debt vulnerabilities

 When we talk of debt vulnerabilities, we are talking about the quantum of debt as measured by the leverage ratio and the cost of debt.
 For example, the interest coverage ratio is a popular ratio for calculating the cost of debt.
 That shows how many times the EBIT can cover the interest cost.
 The higher the interest coverage, the better it is.
-Normally, you will find that companies with high levels of debt and high debt costs typically have greater financial risk and command lower P/E ratios.
+Normally, you will find that companies with high debt levels and high debt costs typically have greater financial risk and command lower P/E ratios.
 Debt is normally a trade-off between higher ROE and higher insolvency risk.

 2. Reduce equity vulnerabilities